ngozichukwuzoigwe-hub/darton-gamehub/README.md

-## ADA Dart Classes Resources
+## DARTON GAME-HUB
-This repository will contain all lesson content and resources and student's code contributions in dart.
+This repository contains all the code contributions in dart for our first collaborative project for Darton.
+It will contain codes for Hang Man and TicTacToe; as well as the welcome screen.